JetBrains/intellij-sdk-docs/tutorials/custom_language_support/code_style_settings.md

 ```

 ## 16.5.
 Register the Language Code Style Settings Provider
-The `SimpleLanguageCodeStyleSettingsProvider` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `langCodeStyleSettingsProvider` extension point.
+The `SimpleLanguageCodeStyleSettingsProvider` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.langCodeStyleSettingsProvider` extension point.
 ```xml
  <extensions defaultExtensionNs="com.intellij">
     <langCodeStyleSettingsProvider